-Below is a list of some of the major topics that continually come up in conversations I have with fellow female attending physicians and friends.
-While my experiences, and these lessons, are limited to the medical field, I think many of these issues affect women in all industries.
+Below is a list of some important topics that continually come up in conversations I have with fellow female attending physicians and friends.
+While these conversations are limited to the medical field, I think many of these issues we discuss affect women in all industries.

 (This post is a compilation of contributions from several female physicians friends, all speaking from their own experiences.
 You guys know who you are.
 Thank you all for your help and support! )

 I figured I would have to deal with this, but not to the extent I have.

 Part of the issue is that people don’t like change and don’t like having their workflows disrupted; another is that if the workplace culture is not supportive of new ideas, then change is even more challenging.
 People have to be open-minded and willing to try new things, and when they aren’t, it’s that much more of an uphill battle.

 Tackling this issue: Shift your focus.
 Get to know people first.
 Say hi.
 Be present.
 Show them you’re paying attention.
 As an anesthesiologist, I am part of a stereotype where surgeons assume that we hide behind drapes and play Sudoku all day long.
 While this is not entirely untrue, we do also work.
 We pay attention to our patients and know when to take action.

 I wander around the OR (assuming my patient is stable, of course).
 I peek over the drape.
 I (wait for it)….make eye contact with the surgeons!
 I TALK to them (have you fainted yet?).
 I ask them how it’s going.
 I say, what’s up.
 It’s a small thing, but the result?
 They ask about the patient.
 They ask questions….about ME (yes, this has happened!!).
 And voila.
 I have a new onset cordial working relationship with my colleagues.
 Then, when an issue arises, I am not “anesthesia with no name.”
 I am, “oh hey Dr. so and so, what’s your concern?”

 And thus, a change occurs, which opens the conversational doors for anything and everything you can imagine.